Frequently

 This approach ensures that students are selected based on their individual accomplishments, enthusiasm, and potential to excel in the aviation camp, fostering a fair and inclusive evaluation process.

-Our Board of Directors and Selection Committee came together last year and wrote some Tips for Success to help guide students and increase their chances of getting into camp.
-They are available to view on our website.
+Check out our Tips for Success to help guide students and increase their chances of getting into camp.

 Our mission at Minnesota ACE Camp is to educate, mentor, and explore career opportunities with you.
 Come learn about the best careers in our industry and see if this is the step you want to take.